WyvernDrexx/XXE/README.md

 ### Exfiltrate data using Blind XXE Injection through error messages

-In some cases, you might be able to exfiltrate data using error messages that gets returned from the server.
+In some cases, you might be able to exfiltrate data using error messages that gets returned from the webserver.

-For example, if you try to refer XML external entity to some non-existent file, you will receive an error message along with the file name.
-If the server sends the error message with the response then, we can try to exfiltrate data in it.
+For example, if you try to refer a XML external entity to some non-existent file, you will receive an error message with the filename in it.
+If the server sends the error message with the response then, we can exfiltrate data with it.

 To be able to use this technique we need two things,

-1. First, we host an external DTD that will *throw an XML error intentionally* and the error message **must include** the data that we want to exfiltrate.
+1. First, we need to host an external DTD that will *throw an XML error intentionally* and the error message **must include** the data that we want to exfiltrate.
 2. Second, an external entity must be sent to the vulnerable webserver which will load the external DTD file from our server and then, use it.

 The malicious XML DTD will look something like this,